UniversalDependencies/docs/_es/feat/PrepCase.md

 </tr>
 </table>

 Personal pronouns in Spanish have different forms depending on whether they are objects of prepositions or not.
-For instance, Spanish "yo" (I) without prepositions has the form "me" in accusative and dative cases, while with a preposition it is "mí".
+For instance, Spanish _yo_ "I" without prepositions has the form _me_ in accusative and dative cases, while with a preposition it is _mí_.

 Default empty value means that the word form is neutral with respect to prepositions.

-### <a name="Npr">Npr</a>: non-prepositional case
+### <a name="Npr">`Npr`</a>: non-prepositional case

 This word form must not be used after a preposition.